OCA/product-variant/product_variant_default_code/README.rst

 each product variant of the product template with the corresponding *Attribute Code* (of the attribute value) inserted.

+A `code_prefix` field ("Reference Prefix") can be filled in each product template form.

 To set the mask separators, go to *Settings > Technical > System Parameters* and look for `default_reference_missing_placeholder` and `default_reference_separator`.

-To set the reference mask up on any product template, go to *Settings > General Settings* and in "Product Default Code Behaviour" choose the "Manual Mask" option.
+To set the reference mask  on any product template, go to *Settings > General Settings* and in "Product Default Code Behaviour" choose the "Manual Mask" option.
 Then the 'Variant reference mask' field will be visible on product template, *after product creation*.
 In this field, put the *Attribute Name*